Zimil-Patel/advance_flutter_ch1/README.md

 ## ✔️ 1.9 Create Registration Page using Stepper Widget [📂 (source)](https://github.com/Zimil-Patel/advance_flutter_ch1/tree/master/lib/stepper)

-# Flutter Stepper Widget Example

-This Flutter application demonstrates how to use the **Stepper** widget to display a series of steps in a linear or non-linear sequence, useful for creating multi-step forms or processes.
+# Flutter Registration Form with Vertical and Horizontal Steppers

+This Flutter project demonstrates how to implement a multi-step **Registration Form** using both vertical and horizontal steppers.
+The form guides users through a sequence of steps to complete their registration.

 ## Features

-- **Stepper Widget**: A step-based UI component in Flutter that allows users to proceed through a sequence of steps.
+- **Multi-Step Form**: Users fill in their registration details step by step.
-- **Linear and Non-Linear Modes**: Supports both sequential (linear) and non-sequential (non-linear) step progressions.
+- **Vertical and Horizontal Steppers**: Supports both vertical and horizontal step progressions for different UI layouts.
-- **Customizable Steps**: Each step can include titles, subtitles, icons, and content.
+- **Form Validation**: Each step validates the input before proceeding to the next.

 ## How It Works

-1. **Linear Stepper**
+1. **Vertical Stepper**
-   Users can only move forward or backward step-by-step.
-They must complete one step before moving to the next.
+   A vertical stepper is displayed by default, guiding the user through the registration process from top to bottom.

-2. **Non-Linear Stepper**
+2. **Horizontal Stepper**
-   Users can jump between steps without completing them in a fixed order.
+   The user can toggle to a horizontal layout where steps are shown in a row, and users navigate left to right.

+3. **Form Fields**
+   The form contains basic fields such as name, email, password, and confirmation.

-3. **Step State**
+4. **Step Validation**
-   Each step can have a state such as `completed`, `active`, or `disabled`, allowing you to control the progress visually.

-### Stepper Configuration

-- **currentStep**: Manages the index of the current step.
-- **onStepContinue**: Moves to the next step.
+   Each step validates its form fields before allowing the user to proceed to the next step.

-- **onStepCancel**: Moves back to the previous step.
-- **steps**: A list of `Step` widgets, each containing a title, content, and an active state.
+## Customization

+- **Form Fields**: Add or customize form fields within each step.
+- **Stepper Layout**: Adjust between `StepperType.vertical` and `StepperType.horizontal` based on the desired layout.

+---

+This documentation provides a clear guide on implementing a **Registration Form** using vertical and horizontal steppers in Flutter.
+Feel free to modify it according to your project needs!

 ### Screenshots 📷